Hit360D/cgpsc/src/content/post/study-material/index.md

 - Chhattisgarh General Studies by Hariram Publications [Available in English and Hindi]

-- Chhattisgarh Economic Survey summary by E Pathshala
+- Chhattisgarh Economic Survey summary by E Pathshala [Only in Hindi][Check if any decent English compilation is available]

 - Vinay Kumar Pathak's Hindi & Chhattisgarhi [Both are separate books]